February 2025

 A ewe tending to her newborn lamb in a straw-filled pen.
 The lamb is still wet and covered in its amniotic fluid.
 The ewe is licking the lamb, a sign of maternal care and bonding.
 There is some blood visible from the ewe's recent delivery, which is a normal part of the birthing process.
 The overall scene conveys the tender moment of a new life beginning.

 Serene twilight scene over a body of water.
 The sky is dominated by a dramatic display of dark, brooding clouds, punctuated by a sliver of warm, colourful light near the horizon suggesting either sunrise or sunset.
-Silhouetted evergreen trees flank the scene, emphasizing the darkness and stillness of the landscape.
-A single, small light, possibly a star or planet, is visible in the upper portion of the frame, adding to the feeling of vastness and tranquility.
+Silhouetted evergreen trees flank the scene, emphasising the darkness and stillness of the landscape.
+A single, small light, possibly a star or planet, is visible in the upper portion of the frame, adding to the feeling of vastness and tranquillity.
 The overall mood is peaceful but slightly melancholic, with a contrast between the darkness of the land and the vibrant yet subdued colours of the sky.

 25th

-Today I travelled with Charlie to pick up lambing supplies.
+I accompanied Charlie to retrieve lambing supplies.

-A dark-coloured pickup truck with its tailgate down, parked in a farmyard.
+Dark-coloured pickup truck with its tailgate down, parked in a farmyard.
 The truck bed contains some hay or straw.
 The background includes farm buildings, agricultural machinery, and a partly cloudy sky.
 The view is framed by a partially open doorway or gate.

 Charlie standing in a large agricultural building, likely a grain store.
 He's holding a red bucket and an orange shovel.
 Behind him is a large pile of grain or similar agricultural product, and several large sacks of fertiliser are stacked near him.
 The overall impression is one of agricultural work or storage.